 One way to identify job candidates with a propensity for sales is to use preemployment testing.
 I highly recommend it.
 There are many great products out there.
-My personal preference is the product Customer Service Perspective from the company Personnel Insights (www.personnelinsights.com).

 In addition to preemployment testing, you can focus on sales skills as you interview.

-One way to do this is to ask a potential employee for a sales position to do a little skills demonstration.
-Hand the candidate something on the table-a magic marker, for example-and say, "What I'd like you to do is show how you can interest me in something that would be a benefit to me.
-Let's pretend you're a magic marker salesperson, and I'm a third-grade teacher.
+One way to do this is to ask a potential employee for a sales position to do a skills demonstration.
+Hand the candidate something on the table-a white board marker, for example-and say, "What I'd like you to do is demonstrate your ability to interest me in something I may not think I need.
+Let's pretend you're a white-board-marker salesperson, and I'm a third-grade teacher.
 Take a minute to think about your presentation, and then tell me how this marker will make me a better teacher."

-Candidates with sales ability ought to be able to come up with a description something like, "This marker is so dark that even the kids in the back row will be able to see what you write.
-It's permanent, so it won't rub off.
-And it's a lot better than chalk, because there's no dust."
-Pay attention to the way candidates interact with you as well as what they say.
-Their tone should be engaging and conversational, and their cadence should be spontaneous, not forced or sounding rehearsed.
-If you'd buy the magic marker when they're done, that's a mark in their favor.
+Candidates with sales ability ought to be able to come up with a pitch:

+You can never have too many because they go missing all the time.
+This marker is so dark that even the kids in the back row will be able to see what you write.
+It's erasable, so you can easily correct mistakes.
+And it's a lot better than chalk, because there's no dust.

+Pay attention to the way candidates interact with you, as well as what they say.
+Their tone should be engaging and conversational, and their cadence should be spontaneous-not forced or rehearsed.
+If you'd buy the white board marker when they're done, that's a mark in their favor.